miguelbeca/MedicareCharges/README.md

 WHERE MEDIAN_CHARGES = 0.01
 ```

-Now, our data is ready to be visualized.
+Now, the data is ready to be visualized.

 ##Data Visualization

-The next step in the whole process was now to finally visualize the data.
+The next step in the whole process was to finally visualize the data.
 A cloropeth of the United States with county subdivision was deemed the most appropriate choice.

 My first attempt at making a cloropeth was using the [Bokeh] (http://bokeh.pydata.org/en/latest/) libray for Python.
 The map looked like this:

 ![bokeh_plot](https://cloud.githubusercontent.com/assets/7533177/16897950/85ecea48-4b81-11e6-844d-38281418e854.png)

 Although it was a good exercise, I was not particularly impressed with the quality of the map.
 However, the exercise also served to better adjust the color intervals, as some of the very high charge costs were a bit away from the remaining values.
-We therefore decided also to remove the values above $80.075, in order for the cloropeth to more accurately represent the variation in charges between counties.
+I therefore decided also to remove the values above $80.075, in order for the cloropeth to more accurately represent the variation in charges between counties.

 An alternative way to do the cloropeth was found [here] (http://flowingdata.com/2009/11/12/how-to-make-a-us-county-thematic-map-using-free-tools/), and it produced a much better quality map: